 Description: Two heat exchanger configurations are available.
 The shell and tube exchanger consists of several tubes in parallel enclosed in a cylindrical shell.
 Heat is transferred between one fluid flowing through the tubes and another fluid flowing through the cylindrical shell around the tubes.
 This exchanger demonstrates liquid-to-liquid heat transfer in a 1-7 shell and tube heat exchanger (one shell and seven tubes with two transverse baffles in the shell).

-The extended tubular heat exchanger consists of two concentric (coaxial) tubes carrying the hot and cold fluids.
+Description: The extended tubular heat exchanger consists of two concentric (coaxial) tubes carrying the hot and cold fluids.
 The tubes are separated into sections to reduce the overall length and to allow the temperature to be measured at points along both fluid streams.

 Analysis of Centrifugal Pumps, Valve Coefficients, and Piping (CHME 324L)